-For nearly 200 years, Norwich University’s guiding values and mission have helped create an atmosphere of excellence.
+For 200 years, Norwich University’s guiding values and mission have helped create an atmosphere of excellence.
 We are the nation’s oldest private military college and the birthplace of ROTC, serving a diverse student body that reflects the world today.

 Two thirds of our residential students join our Corps of Cadets, challenging themselves physically, mentally, and morally to excel as leaders in a structured military-style environment.